 After you have been treated for any injuries you need to speak to an attorney as soon as possible.
 The police brutality attorneys at our firm have handled dozens of cases throughout New Jersey for clients who have made similar claims as you.
 We know what it takes to investigate such a claim and obtain the required evidence to help build a case for you against the officer in question.

 You need to write down everything that happened not long after the incident since your memory of it is fresh.
 Waiting to write down what happened days, weeks, or months after the incident can lead to cloudy details about the incident.
 A civil rights lawsuit for police brutality will require a lot of evidence on your part in order to be successful.
-Having a handwritten account of what occurred can make it easier for you to recall the events of that day without harming your case.
+Therefore, having a handwritten account of what occurred can make it easier for you to recall the events of that day without harming your case.

 Ask Your Doctor to Testify